daphnegru/Childrens_Library/README.md

 # childrens_library
-a digital humanities project
+a digital humanities project on a children's library collection.

-the parse_tags.py file needs the recordID_categories.txt file in the configuration
+the parse_tags.py file needs the recordID_categories.txt file in the configuration.

 the parse_xml.py file needs the following files in the following order in the configuration: